 Spanish III continues the development of grammar, conversational and written Spanish.
 The culture of Spanish speaking people is included.

-- Orchestra provides students with the opportunity to grow musically while learning performance technique and etiquette.
+- Band provides students with the opportunity to grow musically while learning performance technique and etiquette.
 This class helps students develop their ability to read music and provides various opportunities to perform throughout the year.

 - Choir is designed to teach singing technique, breathing, and posture.
 Students will also learn to work cooperatively to sing in an ensemble and to sing in parts.
 This will be achieved through a variety of styles/genres of music.
 Finally, students will study music theory, solfege, and sight-singing.